<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-128.jpg">

 Explore Our Webinars Related to EAA Compliance Topics

-The deadline of June 28, 2025, is fast approaching.
-Whether you’re just beginning or making progress, now is the time to finalize your EAA compliance plan and ensure your accessibility is maintained, not just documented.
+The European Accessibility Act has been in effect since June 28, 2025.
+Whether you’re building your strategy or refining an existing process, now is the time to assess your EAA compliance posture and ensure your accessibility is maintained, not just documented.

 Learn more about UsableNet Assistive, our fully managed solution that aligns your digital products with WCAG 2.1 and EN 301 549.